varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

       This space is preallocated in sessions and workthreads only objects allocate only space for the headers they store.

+http_gzip_support
+      Default: on

+      Enable gzip support.
+When enabled Varnish will compress uncompressed objects before they are stored in the cache.
+If a client does not support gzip encoding Varnish will uncompress compressed objects on demand.
+      Varnish will also rewrite the Accept-Encoding header of clients indicating support for gzip to:

+      Accept-Encoding: gzip

+      Clients that do not support gzip will have their Accept-Encoding header removed.
+For more information no how gzip is implemted please see the chapter on gzip in the Varnish reference.

 http_range
       Default: off